Fall Signing Week '13: Miller and Broda Pick Notre Dame

 The two future collegiate stars have been friends for about two years.
 Broda and Miller have played doubles together on two occasions, at Winter Nationals and a National Open.
 They were on opposite sides of the court in doubles at Spring Nationals, but have never met in singles.

-"We've practiced together many times," said Miller, ranked No. 25 on the Babolat Recruiting Lists.
+"We've practiced together many times," said Miller, ranked No. 25 in the Babolat Class Rankings.
 "She's an incredible practice partner, very focused, and gets right to work."
-The hard-working Broda, to whom her friend referred, is ranked No. 8 on the national recruiting lists.
+The hard-working Broda, to whom her friend referred, is ranked No. 8 in the national rankings.

 The Notre Dame women's tennis team is led by head coach Jay Louderback, in his 25th season at the Irish helm.
 Louderback has guided his team to national top-30 finishes in each of the last 21 seasons, and skippered the Irish to the NCAA Championships a total of 20 times.
 In addition to nine Round of 16 appearances and three trips to the quarterfinals, Notre Dame made the Final Four in 2009 and 2010.
 Notre Dame left the Big East Conference this year and is now competing in the Atlantic Coast Conference.